theprinceraj/cover-letter-ai/README.md

 ## 🆘 Support

-For support, email [your-email] or create an issue in the repository.
+For support, <a href="mailto:profile.princeraj@gmail.com">click here</a> to email me or create an issue in the repository.

 ## 🏆 Acknowledgments